Getting Divorced to Qualify for

 Divorce and Qualifying For New Jersey Medicaid

 Second or More Marriages

 Divorce can be a better option in a second or more marriages where the emotional investment may (emphasis on “may”) be less compelling.
-Often the children of the earlier marriages will advocate divorce to protect their parent from the devastating costs of a nursing home and/or other long term care expenses that will impoverish or greatly reduce their parents’ standard of living.
+Often the children of the earlier marriages will advocate divorce to protect their parent from the devastating costs of a nursing home and/or other long term care expense(s) that will impoverish or greatly reduce their parents’ standard of living.
 But Medicaid examines the details of the divorce very closely.
 They will question many, if not most aspects of the economic agreements between the spouses as set forth in the property settlement agreement.

 I want you to call me and come in or video/phone conference with me.
 Let me explain how the Medicaid laws work and what the benefits and disadvantages of a Medicaid divorce are.
 We’ll talk dollars and sense.
 We’ll talk about how to file for divorce and what you can expect as the likely outcome.
 Reach out to me toll-free at (855-376-5291 or email me at firstname.lastname@example.org.
 I’m easy to talk to and really understand the difficult decisions the family must make, including a possible divorce.

 Just wanted to take a minute to personally thank you for everything.
 It’s been a long road but, you and your staff were a pleasure to deal with and made the Medicaid process seem less painful.

 I could not have gone through it alone.
 No one should attempt applying for Medicaid without an attorney.
 The process definitely needs professional guidance to avoid problems that may arise.